• Skip to main content

 Ingredients for creamy potato leek soup, including vegetable stock and heavy cream.

-• Potatoes: Yukon gold potatoes are used in this potato leek soup because they blend of well into a creamy consistency and won't get "gummy".
+• Potatoes: Yukon gold potatoes are used in the recipe because they blend well into a creamy consistency and won't get "gummy".
 For more texture, keep the peels on but for an ultra creamy potato soup, take the time to peel the potatoes.

 • Vegetable Stock: Use a flavorful vegetable stock or even chicken stock, since there are minimal ingredients in the soup.
 I like using a stock base.